 In this article, we decided to go one step further.
 We focus on what elements you need to incorporate into your employee cybersecurity training.
 Before elaborating on what you need to teach your staff, we explain why employee information security training is vital and also compare the old way and new way of cybersecurity awareness training.

 Traditional security training doesn’t work.
 Mika Aalto, Hoxhunt Co-Founder and CEO, wrote the following:

 “If done efficiently, security awareness training helps fend off cyberattacks like a shield.
 Unfortunately, right now it focuses too much on awareness and too little on practice.”

 This article aims to help you to re-imagine the human part of your information security training, putting your program into practice for a modernized approach that can truly help you to fight off cyberthreats.

 Why focus on training your employees on security

 Your employees can help you shield your organization from cyber-attacks.
 When you involve your employees in information security training, you provide them with up-to-date know-how on cyber threats.

 But, it’s not enough that they are aware of the risks.
 They need to be able to identify different attack types, but they also need to know how to act once they detect that something is off.

 When you include people in your practical security awareness campaign, you equip them with the right knowledge and skills.
 This can create a shared sense of responsibility and accountability.
-By engaging all people from your organisation, you communicate that everyone in your company is responsible for security.
+By engaging all people from your organization, you communicate that everyone in your company is responsible for security.